-In consultation with the Chancellor/Vice Chancellor of Fiscal Affairs or his/her designee, San Jacinto College is responsible for issuing timely warnings in compliance with the Jeanne Clery Act, 20 U.S.C. § 1092(f) et seq.
+In consultation with the Chancellor/Vice Chancellor of Fiscal Affairs or his/her designee, San Jacinto College is responsible for issuing timely warnings in compliance with the Jeanne Clery Act, 20 U.S.C. §

+1092(f) et seq.
 Jeanne Clery Act, 20 U.S.C. § 1092.
-The San Jacinto College police department will continuously and diligently work and coordinate with local, state, and federal law enforcement agencies to address exigent public safety concerns.
+The San Jacinto College Police Department will continuously and diligently work and coordinate with local, state, and federal law enforcement agencies to address exigent public safety concerns.

-Anyone with information warranting a timely warning should report the circumstances to the San Jacinto College police department.
-As soon as possible after the incident is reported to San Jacinto College police department, designated campus safety authorities and San Jacinto College administrators will collaborate regarding if and when a timely warning should be issued.
-Such discussion may occur either in-person, teleconference, or per email discussions.
+The San Jacinto College Police Department, designated campus safety authorities and San Jacinto College administrators will collaborate regarding if and when a timely warning should be issued.
+The decision to issue a timely warning shall be made on a case-by-case basis in compliance with the Clery Act and will consider all available facts.

-The decision to issue a timely warning shall be decided on a case-by-case basis in compliance with the Clery Act and will consider all available facts.
-The timing of the notification shall be based upon whether the crime is considered a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.
+The issuance of the notification shall be based upon whether the crime is considered a serious ongoing threat to members and guests of the College community with consideration given to whether it will compromise law enforcement efforts.

-Anyone with information warranting a timely warning should report the circumstances immediately to the Chief of Police of the San Jacinto College police department, or his designee, by phone at 281-476-1820 or in person at the San Jacinto College police department 8060 Spencer Highway, Pasadena, Texas 77505.
+Anyone with information warranting a timely warning should report the circumstances immediately to the San Jacinto College Police Department by phone at (281) 476-1820 or in person at the San Jacinto College Police Department 8060 Spencer Highway, Pasadena, Texas 77505.